Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 If you don't have a BBC micro:bit, you can use on of the following ways to simulate a device:

 * A WASM-based simulator that connects to Drogue IoT, and which can run in any browser.
 Use this to prototype backend applications without needing to set up a bluetooth mesh network.
+Note that this simulates a single device, not a full mesh.

+  In the "Console" application, you can "claim" a simulator, by clicking on "create simulator" instead of claiming a device.
+This will set up your account for using a virtual device.
+It will also provide a link to the simulator, pre-configuring the access credentials.

-Note this this uses HTTP unlike the gateway which uses MQTT.
-You can try the WASM-based simulator by entering https://web-simulator-eclipsecon-2022.apps.sandbox.drogue.world in your browser, configure the parameters and press 'Run'.
+  The access information will also be shown in the console.
+You can also navigate manually to the WASM-based simulator by entering https://web-simulator-eclipsecon-2022.apps.sandbox.drogue.world in your browser, configure the parameters and press 'Run'.

   The source for the simulator can be found [here](web-simulator/).

 * A bluetooth mesh node simulator that runs on any Linux host with bluez, and transports events via the gateway.
 This is mostly useful when you're working on the gateway as it requires a gateway to be deployed, but it also allows you to follow the full provisioning lifecycle.